joshuahamil7/ccv/README.md

 Why Bookkeepers & Accountants Love It

-· Speed: Processes millions of rows in seconds using the high-performance DuckDB engine underneath.
+· Speed – Processes millions of rows in seconds using the high-performance DuckDB engine underneath.
-· Automation: Write simple scripts to repeat monthly tasks like preparing client reports or reconciling bank feeds.
+· Automation – Write simple scripts to repeat monthly tasks like preparing client reports or reconciling bank feeds.
 · No more "file too large" errors – CCV handles files of any size with streaming, no crashing.
-· Interactive exploration: Test filters and calculations step by step before saving results.
+· Interactive exploration – Test filters and calculations step by step before saving results.
-· In-place Excel updates: Modify existing workbooks without rebuilding them from scratch.
+· In-place Excel updates – Modify existing workbooks without rebuilding them from scratch.

 ---